-Berea’s Center for Teaching and Learning (CTL), brings faculty, staff, and students together with each other and with trained faculty, staff, and student leaders to deepen their confidence, skills, perspectives, and insights as readers, writers, learners, and teachers.
+Berea’s integrated Center for Teaching and Learning (CTL), brings faculty, staff, and students together with each other and with trained faculty, staff, and student leaders to deepen their confidence, skills, perspectives, and insights as readers, writers, learners, and teachers

-Three threads intertwine at the heart of the Center: 1) continued teaching-related professional development for faculty and staff professionals, 2) support for undergraduate TAs and tutors as they begin to professionalize, and 3) writing support for all students, staff, and faculty members at the College.
+Three threads intertwine at the heart of Berea’s integrated Center: 1) continued teaching-related professional development for faculty and staff professionals, 2) support for undergraduate TAs and tutors as they begin to professionalize, and 3) writing support for all students, staff, and faculty members at the College.

-Student-Faculty Partnerships Program.
 The Student-Faculty Partnerships Program brings students and faculty together to explore teaching and learning.
-Students are paired with faculty partners to engage in dialogue about the student’s observations of the class and the professor’s pedagogical goals for the course.
+Students are paired with faculty partners to engage in dialogue about the student’s observations of a target class and to engage in conversation about the professor’s pedagogical goals for the course.
 Students participate in a half-credit, semester-long course focused on deepening their understanding of pedagogy, student learning, and student-faculty partnerships.

-Writing Resources.
 Writing Resources partners with students and faculty across campus to provide one-on-one peer support and training individualized for each writer.
-Our consultants and our coordinator also offer a variety of in and out-of-class workshops to improve student understanding of the academic writing process.
+Our consultants and our director also offer a variety of in and out-of-class workshops to improve student understanding of the academic writing process.

 Visit us in Hutchins Library

 - Faculty Development and Student-Faculty Partnerships are located on the main level near the circulation desk (Room 206).